“Specialists for adults, specialists for children”

 We accept most major insurances.
 Please check with your insurance company to ensure we are a preferred provider.
 We do not treat Workers Compensation/Labor and Industries cases.

 There is typically a $25 dollar charge on all forms.
 Depending on how extensive the form is, there may be a greater charge.
-One exception includes sports physical forms, which we are happy to fill out for your student provided that they have had a complete physical within the prior two years here at Creekside.
+One exception includes sports physical forms, which we are happy to fill out for your student provided that they have had a complete physical within the prior one year here at Creekside.
 Another exception is Medication in School forms which can be filled out free of charge, provided we have seen your student within the previous year for their medical condition.
 Please allow us up to two weeks to complete your forms

 Please contact Creekside Medical as soon as you know that you will be unable to make your appointment.
 We request at least a two business day’s advanced notice for cancellations and reschedulings.
 We make every effort to make sure appointments are available for you and your family when you need to be seen.
 When you call at least two business days in advance to cancel or reschedule your appointment, this allows us to offer that appointment time to other sick patients who would like to see their doctor.
 Missing appointments or not canceling with a minimum of one business day’s notice can result in being billed a $35 no show fee that your insurance will not cover.